exceptionless/Website/2015-05-20-exceptionless-node-js-javascript-client-demo.md

 ## Feedback

-As we move forward towards version 1.0 of our JavaScript client, we are looking for any and all feedback, so please don&#8217;t hesitate to <a title="Exceptionless JavaScript Client Feedback" href="https://github.com/exceptionless/Exceptionless.javascript/issues" target="_blank">let us know what you think, report a bug, etc</a>.
+As we move forward towards version 1.0 of our JavaScript client, we are looking for any and all feedback, so please don't hesitate to <a title="Exceptionless JavaScript Client Feedback" href="https://github.com/exceptionless/Exceptionless.javascript/issues" target="_blank">let us know what you think, report a bug, etc</a>.

 Thanks!